 Briget Boyle is a songwriter, vocalist, and guitar player based in Oakland, California.
 Growing up in Los Angeles, Briget sang backup for her mother, recording artist Karen Tobin, and worked with her father in Hollywood's film scoring studios.
 She began writing songs as a teenager, but chose to concentrate for a time on interpreting traditional Balkan music.
 Briget sang for eight years with Kitka Eastern European Women's Vocal Ensemble, one of the most respected American groups performing Balkan folk music today.

-Briget's current projects also include co-directing the Temple of Light Georgian Community Choir; performing in Iron Shoes, a neo-feminist folk opera co-presented by Kitka and the renowned Shotgun Players theater company; and singing with True Life Trio, an innovative vocal ensemble that explores music from the Balkans and the Americas.
+Briget's also sings and plays guitar with True Life Trio, an innovative ensemble that explores music from the Balkans and the Americas.

 As part of a full schedule of performing, teaching, and touring, Briget and a talented group of guest musicians are now recording Briget's second album, which will be available in fall 2018.
 Briget's first solo album, The Parts Interior, came out in 2014 and was hailed as "emotionally resonant" and "sorrowful and redeeming."